 The exploration can start from a sake tasting menu found in a restaurant – and these commonly-seen Japanese dishes are easily enjoyable with almost any sake you’d like to try out:

-• Chicken/pork Gyoza: The creaminess of cooked cabbage goes nicely with the ‘ricey’ umami of sake
+- Chicken/pork Gyoza: The creaminess of cooked cabbage goes nicely with the ‘ricey’ umami of sake

-• Nabemono (Japanese hot pot): The seaweed-based Dashi broth pair matches the umami depth of sake
+- Nabemono (Japanese hot pot): The seaweed-based Dashi broth pair matches the umami depth of sake

-• Soya or miso-seasoned stewed fish or meat
+- Soya or miso-seasoned stewed fish or meat

-• *Sushi: Given the delicate nature and the diversity of the category, it’s worth consulting the sommelier to find the best match for the specific sushi you have chosen to enhance the pairing experience.
+- *Sushi: Given the delicate nature and the diversity of the category, it’s worth consulting the sommelier to find the best match for the specific sushi you have chosen to enhance the pairing experience.

-Besides Japanese food, given its compatibility with cured meat, cheese, tomato and dried fish, sake can also make a ‘perfect combo’ with Italian, Spanish and French dishes, says Vecchione.
+Japanese food, given Besides its compatibility with cured meat, cheese, tomato and dried fish, sake can also make a ‘perfect combo’ with Italian, Spanish and French dishes, says Vecchione.

 And why not try sake with dishes that are much more challenging to pair with wine?
-Says Stewart: ‘Certain ingredients, like eggs (due to the sulphur), artichokes, and bitter green vegetables, are difficult to pair with most wines, but sake generally works a treat.
+Says Stewart: ‘Certain ingredients, like eggs (due to the sulfur), artichokes, and bitter green vegetables, are difficult to pair with most wines, but for the sake generally works a treat.
 Styles with a green character (often made with the heirloom rice varietal Omachi) pair perfectly with vegetables like asparagus and bitter greens.’

 Finally, it’s worth noting that although sake generally doesn’t ‘fight’ with food, finding the best match still requires gourmet knowledge of producers and regions, just like wine.

-Production methods, rice strains used and the local ‘terroir’ (especially the water source) endorse nuanced differences in sake that are hard to generalise, says Stuart Hudson, head of sales and advocacy at Toku Saké.
+Production methods, rice strains used and the local ‘terroir’ (especially the water source) endorse nuanced differences in sake that are hard to generalize, says Stuart Hudson, head of sales and advocacy at Toku Saké.

 The premium sake brand, for example, is produced using snow-melt water from Daisetsuzan mountain range, Asahikawa of Hokkaido, the northmost prefecture of Japan where temperatures regularly drop to -20°C in winter.